 An Atmospheric Turbulence and Wind Conditions Assessment (2010).
 We used a two-pronged approach to help Quiport understand upper air turbulence.
 We conducted atmospheric profiling up to 13,123 feet (4,000 meters) using the most powerful Sonic Detection And Ranging (SODAR) technology in existence.
 We also carried out weather research and forecasting (WRF) modeling, analyzing a full year in order to deliver a comprehensive assessment of meteorological conditions in the region surrounding the airport.
 Local weather patterns have implications for a range of operational and environmental issues, so our detailed projections helped Quiport Corporation gain valuable insight into how the airport site and its surroundings would interact.

 Our upper atmospheric studies revealed a turbulent zone at about 4,921 feet (1,500 meters) above the site where two valley flows collide.
 This has been also verified by anecdotal pilot experience since the airport has opened.
 The study provided useful insight into the causes of an aviation disturbance.
 Knowing the cause of the turbulence and that it likely is in a relatively narrow altitude band allows for greater aviation confidence.

-The New Quito International Airport opened in 2013 and has been connecting Ecuador with the world since that time.
+The Mariscal Sucre International Airport opened in 2013 and has been connecting Ecuador with the world since that time.
 The United Nations recognized the airport’s environmental and sustainability efforts with several awards, including the Global Sustainability Award (2009), Best Practices in Environmental Sustainability in the Americas (2009), and a Social Responsibility Award (2011).
 Our air quality measurement campaigns were noted in the award citations.